CSI launches 2012 Youth Agents of Change program

 “As an Agent of Change winner I'm most excited about the resources, guidance, mentorship and camaraderie that I'll be receiving through the program,” says Ilana Ben-Ari, one of this year’s winners.
 “My startup Twenty One Toys has had many successes that are directly linked to the diverse wealth of knowledge in the CSI community, and I look forward to continuing to both grow and contribute to that pool of knowledge.”

 Choosing the winners of this year’s Youth Agents of Change competition sure wasn’t easy!
 We carefully read and reviewed close to 100 applications submitted by young entrepreneurs from Toronto aged 19-29, and selected the 21 most promising social ventures.
 Meet this year's winners here.

-“Young people often struggle for resources, but we think they deserve to be part of our community and ING Direct made this possible,” says Eli Malinsky, Director of Programming and Partnerships.
+“Young people often struggle for resources, but we think they deserve to be part of our community,” says Eli Malinsky, Director of Programming and Partnerships.

 Nicholas Wiktorczyk, co-founder of Spently, is an Agent of Change and an entrepreneur on a mission to eliminate paper receipts.

 “All of the AOCs I met on day one were full of passion and desire to accomplish their projects that would ultimately better the world in some way, shape or form,” he says.
 “It was great to meet so many like-minded and positive individuals, and it will truly be a pleasure and a learning experience to work along side the AOCs and the rest of the CSI community over the next year.”